vitoatmo/isometric-icon/README.md

 # Isometric Animal Icons

-Open source isometric icon set for developers, designers, and projects.
+Open-source isometric animal icon set for developers, designers, and all projects.

 ## Structure

-- `/animals/` — PNG icons
+- `/images/` — PNG icons (transparent background)
-- `/animals/icons.json` — metadata (`name`, `desc`, `tag`) for each icon
+- `/data.json` — metadata for each icon: `filename`, `name`, `desc`, `tags`

 ## Usage

-- Use the PNG files directly for your project.
+- Use any PNG file directly from the `/images` folder in your project.
-- Use `icons.json` to access metadata for each icon.
+- Refer to `data.json` for icon names, descriptions, and tags.

 ## License

-MIT or your preferred open license.
+MIT — free for personal or commercial use.